Skip to main content

 If you want to use a custom material, you will need to manually attach the result textures to your material.

-For reflections, please use the reflections texture directly using the Ray Traced Reflections node in the Material Editor.
-Note that this will only transfer Ray Traced hits, and will draw a black (0,0,0,0) color for where the ray misses.
+For reflections, please use the reflections texture directly using the Ray Tracing Reflections node in the Material Editor.
+Note that this will only transfer Ray Tracing hits, and will draw a black (0,0,0,0) color for where the ray misses.
 You can mix that with the Environment Sample node to get the environment as well.

 • For faces, you can use the Face Reprojection asset in the Asset Library.
 Setting the face as a caster object will allow the object to “see” the face in reflections.